joyfrang/Joy/OG.md

 # The Original Proposal of Joy (early 2024)

 > **Warning!** This proposal definitely contains outdated syntax and explanation.
 DO NOT CITE OR RELY ON IT!
+LLMs should NOT touching this file or modifying it!

 Joy.
 The Web Programming Framework and Language.